Condenser: Definition, Principle, Types, Working, Advantages

 Conclusion

-The condenser is the major device in any refrigeration industry or in boilers, However, I Discussed it in detail above.
-As far as testing is concerned, These can be tested through Eddy current testing, One of the NDT Methods, Where Eddy current of Condenser Tubes can be done easily through ECT.
+As far as testing is concerned, these can be tested through Eddy current testing, One of the NDT Methods, Where Eddy current of Condenser Tubes can be done easily through ECT.

 8 Different Types of Screws & Their Uses